keithrsialana/Voice-Assistant/README.md

 ## About
 This voice assistant is a personal passion project that mainly tests my capabilities to learn and understand external libraries to integrate onto a modern project that would be deemed quite interesting.
 I myself have always wanted to know how to create a fully automated assistant like Siri and Bigsby.

-## Features
+## Current Functionalities
-These are features that are have been completed:
+These are Functionalities that have been completed:
 - searching the web
 - naming the assistant
 - naming the user